salesforcecli/plugin-devops-center/messages/commonFlags.md

 - RunAllTestsInOrg — All tests in your org are run, including tests of managed packages.

 If you don’t specify a test level, the default behavior depends on the contents of your deployment package.
 For more information, see [Running Tests in a Deployment](https://developer.salesforce.com/docs/atlas.en-us.api_meta.meta/api_meta/meta_deploy_running_tests.htm) in the "Metadata API Developer Guide".

+# flags.targetDoceOrg.summary

+Username or alias of the target org.

+# errors.NoDefaultDoceEnv

+You must specify the DevOps Center org username by indicating the -c flag on the command line or by setting the --target-devops-center configuration variable.